NIH-CARD/NDD_x_sleep/README.md

 ## 04_PREP_files.ipynb

-This files combines the previously created files and preps the dataframe for use in a cox regression.
+This notebook combines the previously created files and preps the dataframe for use in a cox regression.
 This includes eliminating exposures that occur either before the start of the study or after NDD diagnosis.
 It also creates a "tenure" column and "lag" variables for exposure endpoints.

+## 05_COX_model.ipynb